 Some of the most amazing picturesque trails await, and hiking is a perfect way to view the entire city for all its worth.
 Vast green spaces and a combination of mountains are some of the reasons to go to Hong Kong.

-The Morning Trail is also a great way to see the skyline, though the likes of Tai Long Wan and Dragon’s Back provides a different experience.
+The Morning Trail is also a great way to see the skyline, though the likes of Tai Long Wan and Dragon’s Back provide a different experience.

 3. Discover Hidden Gems